zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_events.rst

 Concepts
 ********

-The microkernel's event objects are an implementation of traditional binary semaphores.
+The microkernel's :dfn:`event` objects are an implementation of traditional binary semaphores.

 Any number of events can be defined in a microkernel system.
-Each event has a name that uniquely identifies it.

 An event is typically *sent* by a task, fiber, or ISR and *received* by a task, which then takes some action in response.
 Events are the easiest and most efficient way to synchronize operations between two different execution contexts.

-Each event starts off in the *clear*  state.
-Once an event has been sent it is placed into the *set* state, and remains in that state until it is received; the event's state then reverts back to clear.
-Sending an event that is already set is permitted, but does not affect the event's state and does not allow the receiving task to recognize that the event has been sent more than once.
+Each event has a **name** that uniquely identifies it, and an associated **event state**.
+Each event starts off in the ``clear`` state.
+Once that event gets sent, it is placed into the ``set`` state (where it remains) until it is received.
+When the event is received, it reverts back to the ``clear`` state.

+Sending an event that is already set is permitted; however, this does not affect the existing state, it and does not allow the receiving task to recognize whether the event has been sent more than once.

-The receiving task may test an event's state in either a non-blocking or blocking manner.
-The kernel allows only a single receiving task to wait for a given event; if a second task attempts to wait its receive operation immediately returns a failure indication.
+The receiving task can test the state of an event and decide whether or not to block it.
+The kernel allows only a single receiving task to wait for a given event; if a second task attempts to wait, its receive operation immediately returns a failure indication.

-Each event has an optional *event handler* function, which is executed by the microkernel server fiber when the event is sent.
-This function allows an event to be processed more quickly, without requiring the kernel to schedule a receiving task.
-If the event handler determines that the event can be ignored, or it is able to process the event without the assistance of a task, the event handler returns a value of zero and the event's state is left unchanged.
-If the event handler determines that additional processing is required it returns a non-zero value and the event's state is changed to set (if it isn't already set).
+Each event also has an optional **event handler** function, which is executed by the microkernel server fiber when the event is sent.
+An event handler function lets an event be processed without requiring the kernel to schedule a receiving task; this allows an event to be processed more quickly.

+When an event handler determines that the event can be ignored, or that it can process the event without the assistance of a task, the event handler returns a value of zero, and the event's state is left unchanged.
+When an event handler determines that additional processing *is* required, it returns a non-zero value, and the event's state is changed to *set* (if it isn't already set).

-An event handler function can be used to improve the efficiency of event processing by the receiving task, and can even eliminate the need for the receiving task entirely is some situations.
+An event handler function can be used to improve the efficiency of event processing by the receiving task.
+In some situations, event handlers can even eliminate the need for a receiving task.
 Any event that does not require an event handler can specify the :c:macro:`NULL` function.
 The event handler function is passed the name of the event being sent each time it is invoked, allowing the same function to be shared by multiple events.
 An event's event